Barrandov Studios

 Barrandov Studios is a set of film studios in Prague, Czech Republic.
 It is the largest film studio in the country and one of the largest in Europe.

-Several major Hollywood productions have been made here, including Mission Impossible, The Bourne Identity, Casino Royale, G.I.
-Joe: The Rise of Cobra, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, The Zookeeper's Wife, and others.
+Barrandov has made several major Hollywood productions, including Mission Impossible, The Bourne Identity, Casino Royale, G.I.
+Joe: The Rise of Cobra, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, The Zookeeper's Wife, Nosferatu, among others.